reidst/VanillaSwirl/README.md

 [global_command.sh](#global_commandsh).

 ### `stop.sh [time]`
-Send a warning message to all worlds, wait some time, then stop them.
+Stop all worlds, optionally sending a warning message some time beforehand.
 This script does not run under any of the following conditions:
 - a time argument is given that is not a nonnegative integer
 - VanillaSwirl is not running

-The `time` argument is optional, defaulting to 30 seconds.
+The `time` argument is an optional value in seconds.
+If provided, a warning message will be sent to all worlds to notify active players, then VanillaSwirl will wait the requested number of seconds before stopping all worlds.
+If not provided, there will be no messages, and the worlds will be stopped instantly.

 ### `add.sh <path>`
 Add an existing Minecraft server as a VanillaSwirl world.
 This script does not